NeuralEnsemble/elephant/doc/developers_guide.rst

     $ git push

-Once you think your changes are ready to be included in the main ElePhAnT repository, open a pull request on GitHub (see https://help.github.com/articles/using-pull-requests).
+Once you think your changes are ready to be included in the main Elephant repository, open a pull request on GitHub (see https://help.github.com/articles/using-pull-requests).

 Python 3
 --------

-ElePhAnT should work with both recent versions of Python 2 (versions 2.6 and 2.7) and Python 3.
+Elephant should work with both recent versions of Python 2 (versions 2.6 and 2.7) and Python 3.

 So far, we have managed to write code that works with both Python 2 and 3.